How do we know that it is a rock from the Moon?

-Many persons have approached us over the years wanting to know if a rock that they possess is a Moon rock.
-The most common story we hear is that the rock was given to a relative in the 1970’s by an astronaut, a military person, or a NASA security guard.
-We have chemically tested several such rocks and none has been a Moon rock.
+Many persons have approached us over the years wanting to know if a rock that they possess is a Moon rock or soil sample.
+The most common story we hear is that the sample was given to a relative in the 1970’s by an astronaut, a military person, or a NASA security guard.
+We have chemically tested several such samples and none has been from the Moon.
 Other people suspect that they have found a lunar meteorite.
 None of the many samples that we have been sent has been a lunar meteorite, except those from meteorite dealers, those persons who bought lunar meteorites from a dealer, or those from experienced meteorite prospectors who found them in the deserts of northern Africa or Oman.

 Here I discuss some aspects of lunar geology, mineralogy, and chemistry that guide us in our attempts to identify lunar material.

 Some of the most common minerals at the surface of the Earth are rare or have never been found in lunar samples.
 These include quartz, calcite, magnetite, hematite, micas, amphiboles, and most sulfide minerals.
 Many terrestrial minerals contain water as part of their crystal structure.
 Micas and amphiboles are common examples.
 Hydrous (water containing) minerals have not been found on the Moon.
 The simplicity of lunar mineralogy often makes it very easy for me to say with great confidence “This is not a moon rock.”
 A rock that contains quartz, calcite, or mica as a primary mineral is not from the Moon.
 Some lunar meteorites do, in fact, contain calcite.
 However, the calcite was formed on Earth from exposure of the meteorite to air and water after it landed.
 The calcite occurs as a secondary mineral, one that fills cracks and voids (see Dhofar 025).
 Secondary minerals are easy to recognize when the meteorite is studied with a microscope.

 clinopyroxene – A form of pyroxene; typically contains some calcium; most common in mare basalts [Ca(Mg,Fe)Si2O6].